 9. Call of Duty: Modern Warfare 2

 Call of Duty: Modern Warfare 2 is for many gamers the best Call of Duty entry in the series and considered one of the FPS classics.
-Both singleplayer and multiplayer parts of the game are great as singleplayer has one of the best campaigns in FPS genre and multiplayer is refined, fast-paced and more fluid than ever.
-Although it’s released back in 2010, its multiplayer is played even today and if you decide to go for it, you can buy it for Microsoft Windows, PS3 and Xbox 360.
+Both single-player and multiplayer parts of the game are great as single-player has one of the best campaigns in the PC FPS genre and multiplayer is refined, fast-paced, and more fluid than ever.
+Although it was released back in 2010, its multiplayer is played even today and if you decide to go for it, you can buy it for Microsoft Windows, PS3, and Xbox 360.

 10. Gears of War 4

 Gears of War 4 is a TPS game and an exclusive for Xbox One and Microsoft Windows.
 It combines gameplay mechanics from the older entries in this franchise with the new, next-gen graphics that are one of the prettiest on the Xbox One console.
-There is also a dynamic weather system introduced with 4 categories of weather ranging from heavy breeze to a brutal windstorm that can affect visibility, combat and weapon effectiveness.
+There is also a dynamic weather system introduced with 4 categories of weather ranging from heavy breezes to brutal windstorms that can affect visibility, combat, and weapon effectiveness.
 It was nominated for the best action game of 2016 but lost to Battlefield 1 and DOOM.

 11. Fallout 4